‘Goonies’ cast, ‘Flintstones’ rescue TV viewers in pandemic

 The overall rise in viewing with people stuck at home has included a ratings boost for the MeTV channel, with “I Love Lucy,” “The Dick Van Dyke Show” and “The Flintstones” on its slate of classic shows.
 According to Nielsen, the channel’s prime-time viewership rose 5 percent from February to March.

-That reflects a need for comfort, said Neal Sabin, executive vice president of Weigel Broadcasting Co., owner of MeTV and sibling channels including Decades.
+That reflects a need for comfort, said Neal Sabin, vice chairman of Weigel Broadcasting Co., the owner of MeTV and sibling channels including Decades.

 “None of us know what’s going to happen in the next six months.
 But we all know what happens on ‘I Love Lucy’ when she switches jobs with Ricky,” Sabin said.
 “It makes us feel like we’re in control a little bit.”